 The Blueprint for a Better America is a single, take-it-or-leave-it offer for candidates running in the 2022 election.
 Once organized as the American Union of voters, it is anticipated that new proposals will be offered for future elections, as incumbents seek contract extensions for their legislative jobs.

-Joining the American Union for the calendar year is a $5 contribution to our super PAC.
-Only adult American citizens are legally permitted to contribute to political campaigns.
-This contribution serves a dual function; it confirms verification of citizenship, and it is also used as a funding mechanism for the campaign.
-Higher donations are very welcome, and encouraged; but $5 is intended as a low, but real token sacrifice to separate out those willing to put “skin in the game” of building a better America.
+Monthly dues in the American Union are $5.
+This contribution serves a dual function; it verifies that the member is in America while also serving as a funding mechanism for the campaign.
+Higher donations are very welcome, and encouraged, but $5 is intended as a low, but real token sacrifice to separate out those willing to put “skin in the game” of building a better America.

 Yes, all American citizens willing to fast for peace are welcome.